 If you answered "yes" to the majority of the questions, your child may be a good candidate for Montessori.
 Your beliefs are similar to the underlying principles of Montessori education and your child is likely to be well suited to a Montessori setting.

-Sherwood Montessori offers an education based on the Montessori philosophy to any K-8 child who wishes to be educated in this manner without fear of discrimination or financial difficulty.
+Sherwood Montessori offers an education based on the Montessori philosophy to any TK-8 child who wishes to be educated in this manner without fear of discrimination or financial difficulty.
 The Montessori method was originally developed around fostering students of all abilities to achieve high academic goals.
 For over one hundred years, schools around the world employing this method have shown great success with a diverse student population.
 The Board of Directors at Sherwood Montessori has striven to implement procedures that result in a school that attracts a diverse population of students from the greater Chico area.

 To fulfill this mission, Sherwood Montessori is non-sectarian in its programs, admission policies, employment practices, and all other operations.
 The school shall not charge tuition, and shall not discriminate on the basis of race, ethnicity, gender, religion, national origin, sexual orientation, home language, ability, or disability.
 Admission shall be open to any resident of the State of California.
 No test or assessment shall be administered to students prior to acceptance and enrollment into the school.
 It is expected that students wishing to attend Sherwood Montessori will be amenable to the use of the Montessori philosophy in the teaching of the curriculum.

 Each child requires a separate Admissions Application.
-These forms can either be completed online or mailed or delivered to

-The completed forms must be returned before the date of the public drawing (to be announced, usually in January of each year).
+The completed forms must be submitted on line before the date of the public drawing (to be announced, usually in January of each year).
 The forms will be sorted by projected class and randomly shuffled.
 Should the number of applicants exceed the projected amount of openings in each class, a public drawing will be held.
 Parents will be notified by the next day if their child has been accepted for enrollment or placed on a waiting list.